Mattdev92/Mem_Project_2/README.md

 # MEM

 It's the second diploma project which I prepared for my postgraduate studies "frontend with React".
 This project was prepared using modern React with Redux with available hooks.
 For styling I used a little of a material UI with custom styled components styling.
-Structure of the project is a standard React structure with divided on components.
+Structure of the project is a standard React structure  divided on components.

 ## How it works
 ![](mem.gif)